The Best Post-Construction Cleaning Guide

 • Trash bags

-Pro Tip: Why vinegar?
-It’s a great eco-friendly cleaner that we at Pro Housekeepers love.
-Find out everything you need to know about cleaning with vinegar.
+Pro tip: Why vinegar?
+It’s a great eco-friendly cleaner — here’s everything you need to know about cleaning with vinegar.

 Post-construction cleaning PPE

-In addition, it’s important to consider your safety as you clean by using Personal Protective Equipment (PPE).
-Contractors may have left nails, broken glass, or other sharp surfaces and objects behind.
-Always wear closed-toe, rubber soled shoes when you’re entering a property following construction work.
-Dust masks will protect your lungs while you’re working, and eye protection will prevent any irritation from dust or splinters.
+Protect yourself as you clean.
+Contractors may have left nails, broken glass, or other sharp objects behind, so always wear closed-toe, rubber-soled shoes entering a property after construction.
+A dust mask protects your lungs, and eye protection prevents irritation from dust and splinters.

 • Rubber gloves